 Software development methodologies have come a long way.
-From Spiral, Waterfall to Agile, there is a significant shift in team roles, ceremonies, planning, and delivery activities.
+From Spiral to Waterfall to Agile, there is a significant shift in team roles, ceremonies, planning, and delivery activities.

-Further, Agile frameworks like Scrum, Kanban enable individual teams to plan, manage, and deliver software.
-At an individual team level, these Agile frameworks have a history of success.
-But when it comes to adopting them for multiple teams at an enterprise-level, these approaches need to scale up.
-This is where Agile scaling frameworks (LeSS, SAFe, DaD) comes into the picture.
+Further, Agile frameworks like Scrum, Kanban enable specific teams to plan, manage, and deliver software on time.
+At a team level, these Agile frameworks have a history of success.
+But when it comes to adopting them for multiple teams at an enterprise level, these approaches need to scale up.
+This is where Agile scaling frameworks (LeSS, SAFe, DaD) come into the picture.

 Scaling Agile Frameworks: What are they and How do they Work?

-Let’s start by understanding the purpose of scaling Agile.
+Let’s start by understanding the purpose of scaling an Agile Framework.

 Consider this.
-Your teams (say 2 scrum teams with 7 members each) is developing a software product.
-Developers, product owners, and scrum master collaborate through daily scrum (stand-up) to ensure on-time delivery of the project.
+Your team (say 2 scrum teams with 7 members each) is developing a software product.
+Developers, product owners, and scrum masters collaborate through daily scrum (stand-up) to ensure on-time delivery of the project.
 It’s a simple case of small-scale product development using Scrum methodology.
-Here, the teams work at single geo-location, can manage dependencies by collaborating, and ensures seamless integration.
+Here, the teams work at a single geo-location, can manage dependencies by collaborating, and ensure a seamless integration.

 In this case, the Agile teams look beyond day planning, iterations, and release.
 They also involve product and portfolio planning, which somehow makes management of the SDLC cycle complex.
 The Agile model, in such a case, will look something like this: